observablehq/framework/docs/getting-started.md

 See the [Yarn 1.x installation instructions](https://classic.yarnpkg.com/docs/install) for details.

-Once Yarn is installed, you can install `observablehq-create`, the project template.
+Once Yarn is installed, you can install `observablehq-create`, our project template.
 This package won’t be made publicly available until the Observable CLI is released, so the command below uses an access token to download it from our private repo.
 Please do not share this token with anyone outside the Early Access program.

 ```sh
 yarn global add https://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@github.com/observablehq/create